randy-yee/academic-kickstart/content/authors/admin/_index.md

   - course: MMath in Cryptography
     institution: University of Waterloo
     year: 2016
-  - course: BSc in Pure Mathematics
+  - course: BSc in Pure Mathematics and BSc in Biopsychology
     institution: University of Winnipeg
     year: 2014